Part 1: THE SAUDI GROUP

 Dan meets with one of his highly placed contacts and buys him a Lamborghini in exchange for the phone number.
 Maya meets with Larry (Edgar Ramirez) from Ground Branch and has him start hunting for Abu Ahmed.
 Larry and Hakim go for a drive in the city and begin to trace the identity of the Sayeed brother who is likely Abu Ahmed.

 In the aftermath of an attempted car bombing in NYC, Maya tries to talk to Bradley about the ground surveillance on the caller which Bradley says they don't have.
 Bradley wants to dismiss her lead because it is not relevant.
-He doesnt give a shit about bin Laden, he only cares about stopping the next attack.
+He doesn't care about bin Laden, he only cares about stopping the next attack.
 Their goal is to protect the homeland, but Bradley points out that Maya's lead is a "fucking facilitator."
 Maya threatens Bradley telling him to give her the team she needs or send her back to DC and face a hearing before congress to be the first station chief to be called before congress for subverting the effort to find and kill Bin Laden.
 Bradley tells her she's crazy but gives the order.

 Jack approaches Maya in a bar and gives her a cell phone her suspect bought a new phone and they cloned a copy so that whenever his phone rings this cloned phone will ring as well.
 Hakim, Larry, and a third agent follow the signal on the phone in Pakistan.
 After briefly being stopped and threatened by locals, they drive away and are able to find the owner of the cell phone.
 They ID him and photograph his vehicle.